Jewish Supernumerary Police

-The Jewish Supernumerary Police (Hebrew: Shotrim Musafim), sometimes referred to as Jewish Auxiliary Police, were a branch of the Guards (Notrim) set up by the British in the British Mandate of Palestine in June 1936.
+The Jewish Supernumerary Police (שוטרים מוספים), sometimes referred to as Jewish Auxiliary Police, were a branch of the Notrim set up by the British in Mandatory Palestine in June 1936.

 The British authorities gradually expanded the Supernumerary Police from 6,000 to 14,000 and ultimately 22,000.
 Those trained became the nucleus of the Haganah, which itself became the main constituent of the Israel Defense Forces during the 1948 Arab-Israeli War.

-The other branch of the Notrim was an élite mobile force, created in 1938, known as the Jewish Settlement Police.
+The other branch of the Notrim was an elite mobile force, created in 1938, known as the Jewish Settlement Police.